What is debugging?

 - Skipping a check for an error return

 Source code analyzers, which include security, common code errors and complexity analyzers, can be helpful in debugging.
-A complexity analyzer can find modules that are so intricate as to be hard to understand and test.
+A complexity analyzer can find intricate modules that are hard to understand and test.
 Other debugging strategies include the following:

 A debugger is a software tool that can help the software development process by identifying coding errors at various stages of the operating system or application development.